 The basic reporting statement format is "Sir (or Ma'am), Trainee Jones reports," or "Sir (or Ma'am), Trainee Jones reports as ordered" (depending on whether you were ordered to see the superior, or whether you showed up on your own).
 If you were not directed to report to speak with a superior, you would not use the same language.
 Most seniors will accept requests to speak to them depending upon the situation and training schedule.

-In today's Air Force, one is usually required to "report," anytime they are directed, officially, to see the commanding officer, or sometimes the first sergeant, or even sometimes their supervisor (usually when the subordinate is in trouble), or when reporting to boards, such as a Senior Airman Below-the-Zone Promotion Board, or an Airman or NCO of the Quarter Recognition Program Board.
+In today's Air Force, one is usually required to report any time they are directed, officially, to see the commanding officer, or sometimes the first sergeant or even their supervisor (usually when the subordinate is in trouble).
+A trainee may also be required to report to boards, such as a Senior Airman Below-the-Zone Promotion Board, or an Airman or NCO of the Quarter Recognition Program Board.

+Outside of basic training, the Air Force follows a standard reporting statement procedure.
 At the position of attention, knock (a single time) on the door of the superior you are reporting to.
 If the door is open, knock (a single time) on the door frame.
-At the command of " enter," march smartly to a position three paces in front of, and centered, of the superiors desk.
+At the command of "enter," march smartly to a position three paces in front of and centered to the superior's desk.
 Stand sharply at attention.
 If the superior is a commissioned officer, salute, and hold the salute while making the reporting statement.
 Hold the salute until the officer returns it.

-If you were ordered or requested to be there, the reporting statement should be "Sir (or "Ma'am"), Sergeant Johnson reports as ordered."
+If you were ordered or requested to be there, the reporting statement should be, "Sir (or "Ma'am"), Sgt.
+Johnson reports as ordered."

-If you were not ordered to be there, the reporting statement should be "Sir (or "Ma'am") Sergeant Johnson reports."
+If you were not ordered to be there, the reporting statement should be, "Sir (or "Ma'am") Sgt.
+Johnson reports."